samuelforrest/samuelforrest/README.md

-Hi there 👋, I am Samuel
+Hi there 👋, I am Samuel Forrest

 - 🌱 I’m currently studying A Levels, Mathematics, Computer Science, and Physics.
 - 📫 How to reach me: @samuelforrest (LinkedIn), @samueljforrest (instagram)